-Studying translation and interpreting gives you the opportunity to work intensively with languages.
-You will not only acquire a high level of knowledge in foreign languages, but also refine the command of your native language.
-This gives you access to foreign cultures through the communication with people representing these cultures themselves.
+Studying translation and interpreting gives you the opportunity to work intensively with languages, acquiring a high level of knowledge in foreign languages, refining the command of your native language and also excellent job prospects.

-Translation and interpreting also offers excellent job perspectives.
-The increase in international contacts means that more and more well-qualified translators are necessary.
-With a good qualification in translation you can get a share in a world-wide, multi-billion market.
+In today's global society, well-qualified translators are essential and with a good qualification in translation you can get a share in a world-wide, multi-billion market.

 Staff in Languages, Translation and Communication at Swansea University have a variety of specializations ranging from modernist literature to legal language, and from interpreting to machine translation.
 Our staff also offer Business/Professional communication, Media practice and PR.
 A clearly structured programme of dedicated modules gives you proficiency in foreign languages and specific translation skills.
 Also included in the programme are options in which you can develop additional competence according to your own interests.

-Now in its second of three years of operation, OPTIMALE (Optimising Professional Translator Training in a Multilingual Europe) is an Erasmus Academic Network involving 70 partners from 32 different European countries (see weblink), funded by an EU grant of over 1million Euros.
-It is building on and feeding into the work being undertaken by the European Masters in Translation (EMT) Network, of which the MA in Translation with Language Technology is also a founder member.
+OPTIMALE (Optimising Professional Translator Training in a Multilingual Europe) was an Erasmus Academic Network involving 70 partners from 32 different European countries (including 27 within the EU).
+Funded by an EU grant of over 1million Euros, the project ran over three years to June 2013 and monitored the changing nature of the translation professions in the age of the internet, social networks and increasing automation.
+Its work has fed into the ongoing development of the European Masters in Translation (EMT) Network.
 The overall aims of both projects are to enhance the quality of translator training throughout Europe, and to increase the status and visibility of the translation professions.